 Your Employees Decide the "Moment of Truth"

 It’s your employees at the front lines who decide at the “moment of truth” whether they will deliver what you’ve promised to your customers or not.
 Most organizations spend millions on marketing the promise, yet very little on ensuring that the reality of the experience matches the promise.
-Once again the employee audience is virtually forgotten except to hail the Coming of the New Advertising and Marketing Campaign.
+Once again the employee audience is virtually forgotten except to hail the coming of a new advertising and marketing campaign.

 What your customer experiences, especially in service industries, depends on a number of factors, none as critical as an employee’s level of engagement.
 Are they willing and equipped to deliver?
 Do they know how to resolve issues in ways that are consistent with the brand?
 All this is dependent on whether an employee understands what’s expected of him or her and the specific behaviors needed to meet customer expectations.
 In almost all cases – as our research and work shows – few organizations have defined the behaviors and daily actions needed, aligned the performance management systems to these key behaviors, and communicated all this effectively to employees (not to mention ensuring leaders at all levels model these behaviors).

-If you’re looking to improve your engagement and business results, here are some must-haves for successful internal branding efforts:
+If you’re looking to improve your engagement and business results, here are 10 must-haves for successful internal branding efforts:

-- Help key stakeholders know the difference between branding and internal branding, and how they work together
+2. Help key stakeholders know the difference between branding and internal branding, and how they work together by sharing case studies and stories of how employees are “living” the brand.

-- Engage leadership during all steps, and especially to define the behaviors and daily actions needed to deliver on your brand promise
+4. Engage leadership during all steps, and especially to define the behaviors and daily actions needed to deliver on your brand promise and be certain to link these activities back to key measurable objectives.

-- Have a strong message platform focused on the behaviors needed before diving into tactics
+7. Have a strong message platform focused on the behaviors needed before diving into tactics because actions should drive channels, not vice versa.

-- Tools aren’t enough; training, accountability and measurement are key to helping leaders drive change
+8. Tools aren’t enough; training, accountability and measurement are key to helping leaders drive change and reach desired results.

-- Integrate the behaviors into the performance development system so the right actions are reinforced and rewarded
+9. Integrate the behaviors into the performance development system so the right actions are reinforced and rewarded; create specific examples and case studies to help explain what’s expected.

 Are you seeing a gap today between your brand promise and what your employees deliver?